 5 Questions to Help Choose the Best Caregiver

 Your family matters to you, and you want to find a caregiver who is just right.
 Just because you like someone doesn’t mean he or she is the right fit for your family to work with.
-In fact, liking someone is only the beginning.
+When meeting with candidates, there are five questions you must ask yourself.

 Your family matters to you, and you want to find a caregiver who is just right.
 Just because you like someone doesn’t mean he or she is the right fit for your family to work with.
 In fact, liking someone is only the beginning.
 It’s like judging a book by its attractive or interesting cover—you don’t know the real story inside yet.
 To find the best caregiver, you’ll need to conduct thorough interviews of candidates and assess their skills, experience, trustworthiness, and intellect.
 When meeting with candidates, ask yourself these five questions: